 Effective communication patterns within successful organizations have three main characteristics: clarity, courtesy, and proactivity.

-Courtesy is another important aspect of communication, as it allows for messages to be transmitted within an atmosphere of safety and respect.
+Courtesy is another important aspect of communication.
+It allows for messages to be transmitted within an atmosphere of safety and respect.
 It manifests respect for the other person and gets the message across within the safe limits of that respect.
 In this way, feedback, information, and messages can be transferred with minimal concern for getting hurt or hurting others.

-Proactivity is a yet another crucial aspect of an effective communication pattern, because the only way to conduct a productive discussion is to conduct a proactive one.
-In real terms, this means that all parties in the discussion are forward looking rather than engaging with the past, which leads to blame and accusations.
-A forward-looking discussion is based on the notion that whatever happened has happened, and it can’t be changed, so the discussion is more centered on what we can do from this point going forward in order to reach our goals or operate better as a team.
+Proactivity is a yet another crucial aspect of an effective communication pattern.
+The only way to conduct a productive discussion is to conduct a proactive one.
+In real terms, this means that all parties in the discussion are forward looking.
+This is rather than engaging with the past, which leads to blame and accusations.
+A forward-looking discussion is based on the notion that whatever happened has happened, and it can’t be changed.
+So the discussion is more centered on what we can do from this point going forward in order to reach our goals, or operate better as a team.

 3. A culture of feedback

-Feedback is great for so many reasons, and fostering a culture of feedback is crucial to the success of every organization.
+Feedback is great for so many reasons.
+Fostering a culture of feedback is crucial to the success of every organization.
 Why?
 Because feedback pushes higher levels of performance.
-Creating an open, feedback-oriented company culture requires people to be receptive to giving and receiving feedback and to understanding when and how to give it.
+Creating an open, feedback-oriented company culture requires people to be receptive to giving and receiving feedback.
+And, to understanding when and how to give it.
 Feedback can come from many different people and places.
-These people or places could be internal or external, and the feedback could be about any aspect of organizational life, including leadership and vision, management and internal practices, and operations.
-A culture of feedback means not only that feedback is given and received but that it is given and received safely, clearly, and productively, with sensitivity to diversity of cultures, personalities, and situations.
+These people or places could be internal or external.
+The feedback could be about any aspect of organizational life, including leadership and vision, management and internal practices, and operations.
+A culture of feedback means not only that feedback is given and received but that it is given and received safely, clearly, and productively.
+It also has to be done with sensitivity to diversity of cultures, personalities, and situations.

 4. Embracing diversity

 Cultural sensitivity is the awareness of practices and cultures that are different from your own.
-A culture that embraces diversity has an awareness of different cultures, of how these cultures should be properly approached, and how to communicate with them accordingly.
+A culture that embraces diversity has an awareness of different cultures.
+How these cultures should be properly approached, and how to communicate with them accordingly.
 Leaders and team members evaluate how certain cultural differences affect how people work, communicate, and interact without judging, making assumptions, discriminating, or stereotyping.

 A company culture that embraces diversity is centered on tolerance and acceptance of others, which fosters teamwork and a general sense of collaboration.

 Creating, enhancing, and celebrating teamwork is at the heart of every successful company culture.
-A culture of teamwork focuses on team accomplishments rather than on individual accomplishments, encourages collaboration, and allows for tasks to be completed in a faster, better, and more efficient manner.
+A culture of teamwork focuses on team accomplishments rather than on individual accomplishments.
+It encourages collaboration, and allows for tasks to be completed in a faster, better, and more efficient manner.
 One of the most common misconceptions about teamwork is that the success of a team is based on the personalities of the team members.
 The truth is that while personalities that work well together certainly make teamwork easier, the real success or failure of teamwork is derived from structure.
-Teams need to know what the expectations are and what the roles and rules are.
+Teams need to know what the expectations are.
+They also need to know what the roles and rules are.
 Those need to be reinforced and clarified to all team members, and once this structure is in place, teamwork becomes much easier.

-Employee engagement is a hot topic at the moment, and raising employee engagement has become one of the highest priorities for organizations around the world.
-The problem is that while leaders have come to appreciate the importance of having a fully engaged employee, they often have a very limited understanding of what really drives employee engagement and of how to actually maintain or even increase it.
-In the 1990s, William Kahn, professor of organizational behavior at Boston University, introduced the term “engagement” based on his observation that people have a choice as to how much of themselves they’re willing to invest in their jobs.
+Employee engagement is a hot topic at the moment.
+Raising employee engagement has become one of the highest priorities for organizations around the world.
+The problem is that while leaders have come to appreciate the importance of having a fully engaged employee, they often have a very limited understanding of what really drives employee engagement.
+And, of how to actually maintain or even increase it.
+In the 1990s, William Kahn, professor of organizational behavior at Boston University, introduced the term “engagement.”
+This was based on his observation that people have a choice as to how much of themselves they’re willing to invest in their jobs.
 Kahn discovered that employees were far more emotionally and physically engaged when they experienced the following:

 - Psychological meaningfulness: a sense that their work was worthwhile and made a difference.

-- Psychological safety: a feeling they were valued, accepted, respected, and able to perform their job in a positive work environment.
+- Safety: a feeling they were valued, accepted, respected, and able to perform their job in a positive work environment.

 - Availability: routinely feeling secure and self-confident in terms of their ability to perform their job.